-Before and After School Care
+Before & After School Care

-Before and After school care is provided by ABC Care, from 6:30 am to 8:00 am, and 3:00 pm to 6:15 pm.
-To contact ABC Care please call the center at 410-751-3700.
+Before and After School Care is provided by ABC Care and regulated by the Maryland Office of Child Care.
+Before school care is available from 6:30am to 8:00am and after school care is available from 3:00pm until 6:00pm.
+To contact ABC Care, please call the center at 410-751-3700.